 Mysterious white powdery substance on a football field is revealed to be the goal line.

-Description of how the Titanic's sinking lead to the creation of the observance.
+Description of how the Titanic's sinking led to the creation of the

 Champion skier Picabo Street forbidden to answer the phone in the Intensive Care Unit where she works.